alexsave/dweets/wasdmouse/README.md

 If we move in the same direction as the angle we're facing (`angle`), we need to move X in `some amount * cos(angle)`, and Z in `some amount * SIN(angle)`.
 If we want to move backwards, for S, we need to move X `some amount * -COS(angle)`, and Z `some amount * -SIN(angle)`.

-I'll just tell you that "some amount" is `1/9`, as you might be able to see in the `onkeydown` function.
+"some amount" is `1/9`, as you might be able to see in the `onkeydown` function.
 This is the smallest value I could use, as `1/10` would require additional 2 bytes (one for X and one for Z).

 If we want to move LEFT, we need to move X `1/9 * -SIN(angle)` and move Z `1/9 * COS(angle)`.
 If we want to move RIGHT, we need to move X `1/9 * SIN(angle)` and move Z `1/9 * -COS(angle)`.

 Now let's just summarize how we need to update X & Z for keys `a,s,d,w` (in that order because they map to `0,2,4,6`).
 Ignoring the `1/9` for now.